 Food Combining & Fasting

 After reading on the impact of food combining and how certain types of food digest in the body, Kelly pas attention to what foods he eats simultaneously.
 When in serious contest or health mode he mentions not mixing protein and carbs, as they both require different acids and alkalis to digest in your stomach.
 He also extends this to combining certain types of fruit, trying not to mix citrus and non-acidic fruits such as a grapefruit with an apple.

 He has also discussed experimenting in fasting, just juicing or eating green veggies for a period of time as a way to clean his system and give his body a break.
-You digestive system never stops so giving it sometime off from breaking down complex foods is something that he finds benefit in.
+Your digestive system never stops so giving it some time off from breaking down complex foods is something that he finds benefit in.

 Kelly Slater on Diet, Exercise and Winning